 Begin your journey at the Favell Museum on Main Street in Klamath Falls.
 The museum is home to more than 100,000 artifacts from indigenous tribes of North and South America — some dating back 12,000 years — including Inca textiles, Anasazi pottery and tools from the Cougar Mountain Cave, likely belonging to those who witnessed the creation of Crater Lake.
 There is also a large collection of contemporary Western art, including original paintings by John Clymer, Frank McCarthy and Charles M. Russell, as well as a world-famous miniature firearms set.

 Next take the Volcanic Legacy Scenic Byway north along Upper Klamath Lake, the largest freshwater lake by surface in Oregon.
 At Rocky Point Resort, grab a bite to eat while relaxing at the peaceful lakeshore.
 Continue to the Upper Klamath National Wildlife Refuge, known for native rainbow trout and the million birds who migrate here on the Pacific Flyway (attracting largest wintering concentration of bald eagles in the lower 48 states).
 Be sure to bring binoculars or a camera.

 Sleep under the stars with your very own teepee at Heartline Ranch, located down the road from Crater Lake National Park.
 The glamping experience comes complete with mattresses, bedding and even an indoor fire pit.
-Guided horseback rides available, through 455 acres of private property that connect to the famed Pacific Crest Trail.

 Day 2: Crater Lake to Chiloquin